dagood/source-build/Documentation/planning/arcade-powered-source-build.md

    artifacts include validated, ship-ready source-build outputs, in addition to the Microsoft build outputs.

+   * This has two core benefits over the current situation: we know immediately whether an SDK can be source-built cleanly, and the status is as visible as an SDK build failure.

+   * Breaks in source-build can be fixed immediately by repo owners, just as any other build failure, rather than fixed by source-build maintainers days after the fact using patches.

+   * Decisions about rebuilding the SDK close to release day can more easily take into account source-build status.

+   * Rebuilding the SDK close to a release day doesn't cause setbacks to source-build maintainers by throwing away manual build uptake work.

-   * If we treat the source-build outputs with the same care and criticality as the Microsoft build outputs, we eliminate the delay between Microsoft build availability and source-build tarball availability.
+   * This eliminates the delay between Microsoft build completion and source-build tarball availability, as long as we treat a source-build failure as seriously as a Microsoft build failure.

 2. PR validation.
 Every repo involved in source-build validates source-buildability in its PR validation build.